Nicole Krom, President

 Allison Krisch is the Public Programs Manager and Summer Camp Director at the Penn Museum.
 Allison has spent the past 11 years working as an educator, primarily focused on museum programming that integrates children, teens, and young adults into the museum experience.
 Allison has an M.A. in Museum Education from the University of the Arts and a dual B.S. in Psychology and Sociology from the University of Pittsburgh.
 She is a huge bibliophile and loves dinosaurs, anthropology, and history, especially early Medieval English history.
 Allison has been a part of the Museum Council Board since 2014.

-The Executive Director of The Gershman Y, Maxine Gaiber has over forty years of service as an arts and culture leader.
-Prior to her current appointment, she was Executive Director of the Delaware Center for Contemporary Arts for eight years.
-Previous positions include Director of Education and Public Programs at the San Diego Museum of Art, Director of Education at the Orange County Museum of Art, and Associate Director of Education at the Minneapolis Institute of Arts.
-She was the founding board president of the Delaware Arts Alliance and has served on the board of Delaware’s Forum for Executive Women.
+Maxine Gaiber is the Interim Executive Director of Carpenters Company at Carpenters’ Hall.
+Prior to her current position, she served as Executive Director of the Gershman Y. Previously, she was Executive Director of the Delaware Center for Contemporary Arts (now Delaware Contemporary), Director of Education and Public Programs at the San Diego Museum of Art, Director of Education at the Orange County Museum of Art in California, and Associate Director of Education at the Minneapolis Institute of Arts.
+She was the founding board president of the Delaware Arts Alliance, has served on the board of Delaware’s Forum for Executive Women, and is currently on the board of the Museum Council of Greater Philadelphia.
 She has served as a peer reviewer for National Endowment for the Arts, the Institute of Museum and Library Services, the American Alliance of Museums, Delaware Division of Arts, Delaware Fund for Women, and the Philadelphia Cultural Fund.
-She has an MA in Art History and Museology from the University of Minnesota and has completed the Getty Leadership Institute program.
+She has an MA in Art History and Museology from the University of Minnesota and has completed the Getty Leadership Institute program for museum executives.

 Public Relations/Social Media Coordinator